Newark Downtown Tours

 Each week a distinguished professor, Newark resident, student, architect, landscape architect, or historian will be leading a different tour in and around downtown Newark.
 Come learn more about the amazing hidden treasures of downtown Newark!

-6/1: Tour of Downtown Architecture with Donovan Kirkland
+6/1: Student Visions of Downtown with Donovan Kirkland

 Newark is a city full of opportunity.
 At NJIT's college of architecture and design, students have completed work that turns a speculative eye towards the city.
 The tour will guide participants through the sites and visions for downtown Newark from selected student projects.